nithinpnandanam/We-Mart/README.md

 ```
 ---
 * In React, useNavigate() from react-router-dom can only be used inside components, not in utility files or API files
-* in response interceptors of axios we can gind the usage of navigateTo .
+* in response interceptors of axios we can find the usage of navigateTo .
 * So when you want to navigate programmatically from outside React components (like from an API error handler or utility function), you need a workaround.
-* Refer ```navigationHelper.ts NavigationRegistrar.tsx and App.tsx```
+* Refer ```navigationUtils.ts NavigationRegistrar.tsx and App.tsx```
 * **NavigationRegistrar.tsx :**
   * It runs once on mount, gets navigate() from React Router via useNavigate(), and stores it globally via setNavigator().
 ---